gunturwsn/go-movies/readme.md

 This is a Golang CRUD project with a movie as the object sourced from freeCodeCamp.

-This time I want to share my learning results sourced from freeCodeCamp.

 To run it, you can build <pre>go build</pre>
 or running